How to share a VPN connection over a wireless network

 Note: A mobile device can use your computer’s shared VPN connection, but you cannot share a VPN connection from a mobile device, such as by using an Android or iPhone as a mobile hotspot.

-How to share your VPN on Windows
+How to share a VPN on Windows

-In order to share your VPN from a Windows computer, you’ll first need to check whether your computer can support a virtual router.
+To share your VPN from a Windows computer, you’ll first need to check whether your computer can support a virtual router.